aboutsummaryrefslogtreecommitdiffstats

 + command and arguments as a regular command rather than as shell

-+ code joined by together by spaces.
++ code joined together by spaces.

 OPTIONS